-- 2. Medical College Admission Test (MCAT): All applicants must take the MCAT.
+3. Medical College Admission Test (MCAT): All applicants must take the MCAT.
 The MCAT is electronic and there are several writings throughout the year.
 Please refer to the MCAT website for information on test dates and locations.
 All information and registration is through the MCAT office at www.aamc.org/mcat.
-Students must release their MCAT scores through the electronic THx system through the AAMC's website by the application deadline in Undergraduate Application Procedures.
+Students must release their MCAT scores through the electronic THx system on the AAMC's website by the application deadline listed in Undergraduate Application Procedures.
 If an applicant has written the MCAT more than once, MCAT scores from the most successful sitting will be considered by the Faculty.
 The MCAT must have been written within the last five years prior to application deadline in Undergraduate Application Procedures.
-The Faculty will not accept the MCAT written in the spring of the year of admission.
-All applicants must write the MCAT before making application to the program. - 3.
-Interview and Letters of Reference: Qualified applicants must present themselves for a personal interview.
-Closed letters of reference are required.
-Failure to provide these by the deadline in Undergraduate Application Procedures may result in closure of the applicant's file. - 4.
-Spoken English Requirement: Applicants must meet a spoken English requirement (see Spoken English Requirement). - Personal Requirements: While admission to the MD program is based mainly on academic performance, lack of essential personal qualities in an applicant may be deemed sufficient cause for refusal of admission.
-There is no discrimination with respect to the applicant's sex or age in the selection process. - Selection Factors: Selection of students for admission to the MD program follows guidelines established by the Board of Governors of the University of Alberta, General Faculties Council, and the Faculty Council of the Faculty of Medicine.
-Selection is the responsibility of the MD Admissions Committee.
+All applicants must write the MCAT prior to submitting an application to the program.